-The uterus or womb is a core organ of the female reproductive system.
+The uterus or womb is one of the most important organs of the female reproductive system.
 From the very moment the embryo attaches to the lining of the uterus, it is home for the developing baby during the 9 months of pregnancy.

 The presence of uterine anomalies and/or diseases can affect the womb by causing female infertility.
 This type of infertility is known as uterine factor infertility, cervical factor infertility or infertility of uterine origin.

-In the worst-case scenario, uterine factor infertility can lead to repeated implantation failure or recurrent miscarriages, causing the woman to be unable to bear an ongoing pregnancy.
-These women might need to use a gestational carrier to have biological children.
+In the worst-case scenario, uterine factor infertility can lead to repeated implantation failure or recurrent miscarriages, causing the woman to be unable to carry a pregnancy to term.
+These women might need to use a gestational carrier in order to have biological children.

 The different sections of this article have been assembled into the following table of contents.

 The uterus or womb is a hollow muscular organ of the female reproductive system.
 It is located in the uterine cavity, particularly between the bladder and rectum.

 Before giving birth for the first time, the normal size of the uterus is 8 cm × 5 cm × 3 cm.
 As for the normal anatomical position, it is anteverted (cervix angles forward) and anteflexed (body is flexed forward).